slatedocs/slate/source/includes/_apiv1.md

   "api_status": "published",
   "partner": "Company Name",
   "total_listings": 12000,
-  "matched_listings": 600
+  "mapped_listings": 600
 }
 ```

-Check the status of the inserted businesses and the current total businesses matched.
+Check the status of the inserted businesses and the current total businesses mapped.

 ### HTTP Request